|

 the parantha, dal, - which is cooked for 12 hours - subzi and chutney.
 All for

-Rs 43.
 But people here neither count their calories nor the price.
-For them

 all that matters is the food.
 From his framed picture above the cash counter Lala